 According to the Merck Veterinary Manual, dog anxiety can have a variety of causes.
 Some of the most common causes of dog anxiety are:

-Fear-related anxiety can be caused by loud noises, strange people or animals, visual stimuli like hats or umbrellas, new or strange environments, specific situations like the vet’s office or car rides, or surfaces like grass or wood floors.
-These fears may seem inconsequential to us, but they create a lot of anxiety for dogs.
+Fear-related anxiety can be caused by loud noises, strange people or animals, visual stimuli like hats or umbrellas, new or strange environments, specific situations — like the vet’s office or car rides — or surfaces like grass or wood floors.
+Although some dogs may only have brief reactions to these kind of stimuli, they may affect anxious dogs more consequentially.

 Separation anxiety is estimated to affect around 14 percent of dogs.
 Dogs with separation anxiety are unable to find comfort when they are left alone or separated from their family members.
 This anxiety often manifests itself in undesirable behaviors, such as urinating and defecating in the house, destroying furniture and furnishings, and barking.